| Home | E-Submission | Sitemap | Editorial Office |

 crossref pmid

-7. Harrigan MR, Deveikis JP, Ardelt AA : Dural arteriovenous fistulas.
-Edited by Harrigan MR, Deveikis JP : In: Handbook of Cerebrovascular Disease and Neurointerventional Technique.
-New York : Humana Press, 2009, pp539-560
+7. Harrigan MR, Deveikis JP, Ardelt AA : Dural arteriovenous fistulas in Harrigan MR, Deveikis JP (eds) : Handbook of Cerebrovascular Disease and Neurointerventional Technique, New York : Humana Press, 2009, pp539-560

 8. Herman JM, Spetzler RF, Bederson JB, Kurbat JM, Zabramski JM : Genesis of a dural arteriovenous malformation in a rat model.
 J Neurosurg 1995, 83 : 539-545,